 3. THE ACHIEVER or “PERFORMER”

 They know how good it feels to develop themselves and contribute their talents to the world.
-They enjoy motivating others to greater personal achievement than other thought they were capable of.
-They often feel that the world is a contest they can win if they work hard and appear successful.
+They can motivate others to greater personal achievement than other thought they were capable of.
+Often they feel that the world is a contest they can win if they work hard and appear successful.

 Think: Donald Trump or Tony Robbins.